-Our “Ask a Question” mailbag address if a Child can make an Estate Pay for Care a Child Provided to a Parent.
+From our “Ask a Question” Mailbag: Can an Estate Pay for Care a Child Provided to a Parent

 “Before he died, my dad lived with me in Gloucester County, New Jersey for several years.
 My wife and I took him to the doctor and cared for him when he became bedridden.
 He died without a will, and all his assets are being divided between my brothers and me equally.
 They never helped with his care.
 This is not fair.
 Can I make the estate pay me for my time?”